mattyj612/curing_the_curse/pages/beware-noun-phrases.md

 > In this talk, I will present recent work on population dynamics in changing environments, merging biological realism with tractable stochastic models.
 Firstly, I will describe a model of drug resistance evolution in chronic viral infections, which serves as a case study for a novel mathematical approach yielding analytical approximations for the probability of rescue.
 Secondly, I will present a combined theoretical and experimental investigation of the classical problem of establishment (non-extinction) of new lineages, using antibiotic-resistant bacteria as a model system.
 Finally, I will discuss some future directions in modelling antibiotic treatment to predict optimal dosing strategies, and in developing a general theoretical framework for evolutionary rescue that unites approaches to distinct applied problems.

-Send us your highlighted or rewritten versions, and we’ll send you ours!
+<a href="mailto:course@curingthecurse.com">Send us</a> your highlighted or rewritten versions, and we’ll send you ours!

 The final lesson in Curing the Curse of Knowledge will focus on the single most valuable resource you have as a writer: a trusted editor.